Our School

 About Nurse Therese

-In the Fall of 2023, I will begin my 9th full-time year as the School Nurse here at M.E.S.
+I began my career as the School Nurse at M.E.S in 2014.
 Two years prior to my full-time employment I subbed for our District as well as Lincoln Way 210.
 In my position, I am first and foremost an advocate for all of our students.
 Each child and staff member receive direct professional Nursing care, in accordance with professional standards, school policy, and procedures, and state law regarding nurse practice.
 Each year I maintain school health and immunization records while preserving confidentiality.
 As each school year begins I assess the health needs of each student, especially those with health conditions/issues.
 From that assessment a plan of care of implemented as well as any health alert information that needs to be communicated to our support staff.
 For those that have a medical 504, I act as the case manager.
 I plan and perform all of the State Mandated annual hearing and vision screenings for the entire 159 District.
 Each school year I also complete federal, state, and county health reports.
 (Dental, Hearing, Vision, and Immunization reports.)
 On a daily basis, I see students for injuries, illness, and medication administration.
 As well as anything that may come my way.
 I have even been known to fix a pair of glasses or 2.
 It is truly my pleasure to care for each and every one of our students and staff.

 Additional Professional Responsibilities